-1. access s the last ndicate any changes or additions to the state tobacco statute(s) relating to youth ince the last reporting year.
-If any changes were made to the state law(s) since reporting year, please upload a copy of the state law to WebBGAS. (see 42 $00x-26$.) a.
-Has there been a change in the minimum sale age for tobacco products? ☐ Yes ⊠ No If Yes, current minimum age: 19 20 21 Other (Please specify.) b.
+1. Please indicate any changes or additions to the state tobacco statute(s) relating to youth access since the last reporting year.
+If any changes were made to the state law(s) since the last reporting year, please upload a copy of the state law to WebBGAS. (see 42 $U.S.C.\ 300x-26$). a.
+Has there been a change in the minimum sale age for tobacco products? ☐ Yes ⊠ No If Yes, current minimum age: 19 20 21 b.
 Have there been any changes in state law that impact the state's protocol for conducting Synar inspections? ☐ Yes ⊠ No If Yes, indicate change.
 (Check all that apply.)
 Changed to require that law enforcement conduct inspections of tobacco outlets Changed to make it illegal for youth to possess, purchase or receive tobacco Changed to require ID to purchase tobacco Changed definition of tobacco products Other change(s) (Please describe.) c.
 Have there been any changes in state law that impact the following?
-Licensing of tobacco vendors Penalties for sales to minors Yes No Vending machines • categories to youth access law Yes No 2. e how the Annual Synar Report (see 45 C.F.R.
-96.130(e)) was made public the state prior to submission of the ASR.
-(Check all that apply.)
-Placed on file for public review Posted on a state agency Web site (Please provide exact Web address and the date ten the FFY 2020 ASR was posted to this Web address.)
-Web address: https://dhhr.wv.gov/bhhf/Sections/programs/ProgramsPartnerships/AlcoholismandDrugAbuse/Pages/SYNAR.aspx Date published: December 2019
+Licensing of tobacco vendors 2.
+Describe how the Annual Synar Report (see 45 C.F.R. $96.130(e)$) was made public within the state prior to submission of the ASR.
+(Check all that apply.) ☐ Placed on file for public review Nosted on a state agency Web site (Please provide exact Web address and the date when the FFY 2022 ASR was posted to this Web address.)
+Web address: https://dhhr.wv.gov/BBH/about/Children%2cYouthandFamilies/Pages/Synar-Program-and-Retailer-Education-Material.aspx Date published: December 2021 ☐ Notice published in a newspaper or newsletter